lulucraft/angular-Parallax/README.md

 # Responsive Background Image Parallax for Angular 7

-Download .ts file and copy into your project then use below div tag in your desire Html.
+Download .ts file and copy into your project then use below div tag in your Html.

 `<div appParallax imgSrc="path-to-your-image" imgHeight="70vh" bgSize="cover"></div>`